Lighthouses of the United States: Northwestern Pennsylvania

 Lighthouse painted white, lantern black; gazebo painted white with

-view.
+view and a distant street view.
 The gazebo was added sometime between 2006 and 2010.
 Located on the outer arm of the east breakwater of the yacht club, off PA 5A and Virginia Avenue on the west

 side of Erie.
 Site open, tower closed.
 Owner/site manager: Erie